EdwardRaff/JSAT/README.md

 ## Note

 Updates to JSAT may be slowed as I begin a PhD program in Computer Science.
 The project isn’t abandoned!
 I just have limited free time, and will be balancing my PhD work with a full time job.
 If you discover more hours in the day, please let me know!
+Development will be further slowed due to some health issues.
+I had to spend much of my time recently on this but am begining to improve.
+I'll continue to try and be prompt on any bug reports and emails, but new features will be a bit slower.